aplteam/Cider/docs/Cider-API-Reference.md

 A> This imposes a danger because those handlers set a Hold under some circumstances, and depending on your actions this might result in a DEADLOCK: Dyalog would appear to hang until you issue a strong interrupt via the session's system menu item.

+## ReadProjectConfigFile

+This function takes a path to a Cider project as `⍵` and returns the contents of the config files as a namespace with variables.

+`path` may or may not come the actual filename `cider.config'

+## WriteProjectConfigFile

+This function takes a path to a Cider project as `⍵` and a namespace with Cider config variables as `⍺` and writes it the Cider config file.

+`path` may or may not come the actual filename `cider.config'

 ## Version

 `Version` returns a three-element vector with these pieces of information: